adriavalles/utilists/_posts/2025-04-25-swimming-pool.md

 ---
 layout: list
-title: "Swimming pool"
+title: "Pool Day"
-permalink: "/swimming-pool-checklist/"
+permalink: "/pool-day-essentials-and-gear/"
 categories: [Summer, Gym]

 emoji: "🏊"
-subtitle: 'Ultimate Swimming Pool Packing List'
+subtitle: "Essential items for a perfect day at the pool."
 description: 'The most complete checklist for your pool day: from essential swimming gear to hygiene items and entertainment.
 Perfect for families, swimmers, and pool enthusiasts.
 Make sure you have everything you need for a perfect day at the pool!'

 items: